Rensi2411/Gvern-Assignment/README.md

 - **Component-based Architecture**: The project follows a component-based architecture, separating different functionalities into individual components (`FormComponent` and `DisplayDataComponent`) for modularity and maintainability.

-- **Functional Components**: The application uses functional components in React.
-These components are stateless and rely on hooks to manage state.

-- **Conditional Rendering**: Conditional rendering is used in `DisplayDataComponent` to display different content based on the state of the data (e.g., showing submitted data or a message indicating no data is available).

-- **Form Handling and Validation**: The application handles form inputs, including validation for fields like email and password.
-Error messages are displayed when validation fails.

 - **Local Server**: The application fetches and submits data to a local server running on `http://localhost:3001/formData`.
 The server is expected to be running separately and serving data to the application.

 - **Dynamic Form Fields**: The `FormComponent` allows users to dynamically add new form fields based on selected data types (e.g., `text`, `tel`, `website`, `date`, `time`, `range`).